 The scenarios are simulated using the model tool PALM, which can already calculate how buildings and traffic affect the air quality.
 By integrating the mathematical vegetation model from work package 2 in PALM, we expand the possibility of simulating a complete picture of the air quality, where also the effect of vegetation is included.
-The goals in work package 3 include:

-• Integrate and validate the mathematical model from work package 2 in PALM, which is also described in a scientific article.

-• Workshop to develop relevant scenarios with vegetation, buildings and traffic as a basis for simulations.
-Scientific article on how different designs of vegetation, buildings and traffic affect the city's air quality.
+- Integrate and validate the mathematical model from work package 2 in PALM, which is also described in a scientific article. - Workshop to develop relevant scenarios with vegetation, buildings and traffic as a basis for simulations. - Scientific article on how different designs of vegetation, buildings and traffic affect the city's air quality.